anku580/Udagram-App/README.md

 After creating images, please switch to the `docker` folder inside `udacity-c3-deployment` and then run the following command
 > docker-compose up

-## CD
+## CI

-The CD tool used here is travis.
+The CI tool used here is travis.
 A new commit to this repository will create an automatic build.

 ### Images in DockerHub